-We showed that KwSUs represent locations in the fields with specific soil characteristics and provide information about their potential productivity.
-It notably includes soil hydraulic characteristics.
-Clearly, the KwSU knowledge is land use orientated (e.g. suitability for pearl millet, workability), adapted to local conditions (rainfall variability) and represents the local soil productivity potential.
-Farmers also include crop health, soil consistence and colour shade to evaluate SQ of a specific location (Sect.
-Oshikwanyama Soil Units: A homogeneous body of soil knowledge).
-We also showed that each KwSU includes a large variety of soils properties (especially omutunda) for which SQ for pearl millet production differs.
-To estimate SQ, it is therefore

-25 important to standardise the assessment of the SQ at a specific location and time.
+We have shown that KwSUs represent locations in the fields with specific soil characteristics and provide information about their potential productivity.
+This notably includes soil hydraulic characteristics.
+Clearly, the KwSU knowledge is land use orientated (e.g. suitability for pearl millet, workability), adapted to local conditions (rainfall variability), and represents the local soil productivity potential.
+Farmers also include crop health, soil consistence when dry, and colour shade to evaluate the SQ of a specific location (Sect.
+3.1).
+We have also shown that each KwSU includes a large variety of soil properties (especially omutunda) for which the SQ for pearl millet production differs.
+To estimate the SQ, it is therefore important to standardise the assessment of the SQ at a specific location and time.
 This would allow a comparison based on, for example, agricultural or climatic cycles or management techniques.
-Technical soil characterisation (e.g. soil texture, colour) proved to be suitable to standardise SQ assessment in other locations (Niemeijer and Mazzucato, 2003).
+Technical soil characterisation (e.g.

+soil texture, colour) proved to be suitable for standardising SQ assessment in other locations (Niemeijer and Mazzucato, 2003).

 The World Reference Base for Soil Resources (IUSS Working Group WRB, 2014) is used to draw the Namibian soil map (Atlas of Namibia Project, 2002).
 This classification is mainly orientated towards representing "primary pedogenetic process[es]".
-30 Therefore, the use of this classification is not relevant to highlight SQ differences at small-scale in a region with poorly developed soil profiles given the low prevalence of diagnostic properties and horizons.
+Therefore, the use of this classification is not relevant for highlighting SQ differences at a small scale in a region with poorly developed soil profiles given the low prevalence of diagnostic properties and horizons.

 We will first show the meanings of the soil characteristics used by the farmers to evaluate SQ and link these with soil technical analyses.
 Based on these links, we will suggest ways to use this knowledge and to standardise the SQ assessment.